 Uses in Landscaping

 In the South, gerbera daisy flowers are popular in perennial beds.
-A good companion plant for them is purple ice plant (Delosperma cooperi).
+A good companion plant for them is the purple ice plant (Delosperma cooperi).
 The fine plant texture of the latter contrasts well with the coarser texture of gerbera daisy's leaves.
 Northern gardeners sometimes treat them as annuals and take advantage of the bright colors of these tropical plants to accent garden beds populated chiefly by less-expensive annual flowers (gerbera daisy being a rather pricey plant).

 However, the more popular use in the North is as holiday plants, to be given as gifts and kept as (short-lived) houseplants.
 They are also used as cut flowers.
 Whether you grow them inside or outside, rest assured that they are safe plants to grow around pets, being poisonous neither to dogs nor to cats.
-Because of the showy colors, they come in, they are also great choices to use in containers to dress up your patio or deck.
+Because of the showy colors they come in, they are also great choices to use in containers to dress up your patio or deck.

 Potted plants bought at the florist should be introduced only gradually to direct sunlight outdoors; otherwise, they will wilt.
 In fact, you should get into the habit of hardening off plants that are being moved around like this, generally speaking.
 Gardeners growing them as perennials will want to transplant any plants with sunken crowns in spring to ward off crown rot.